 Mrs. Roosevelt, her literature teacher, suggested Beth apply to write for the school paper.

 Then, in their normally quiet town, a terrible thing happened.

 Beth almost lost her life.

 There had been stories about rural areas having an increase in homemade crystal meth labs.
-The cops were busy with undercover guys in schools.
+The cops had even put undercover guys in schools.